riccardoscheda/riccardoscheda.github.io/index.md

 %}

 {% capture text %}
-we developed tools for Slice-level Data-leakage, and other methods.
+We developed tools for Slice-level Data-leakage, and other methods.

 {%
   include link.html